 Nicholas Saphir has had, and continues to have, an incredible career in the UK agricultural industry which spans over four decades.
 A qualified lawyer, Nicholas has extensive experience in global agriculture and has brought a wealth of experience and knowledge to the UK dairy industry, with extremely impressive results.

-His current role, as Executive Chairman of OMSCo (Organic Milk Suppliers Co-operative), has seen Nicholas steer the company through extremely challenging market conditions to its current position of leading organic milk company in the UK, with a turnover of over £100 million.
+His current role, as Executive Chairman of Omsco, has seen Nicholas steer the company through extremely challenging market conditions to its current position of leading organic milk company in the UK, with a turnover of over £100 million.

-OMSCo has become the second largest dedicated organic dairy pool in the world and with Nicholas’ leadership and foresight, OMSCo now boast an extensive portfolio of organic dairy products which are exported around the world; including raw milk, bulk ingredients, specialist milk ingredients and consumer products.
+Omsco has become the second largest dedicated organic dairy pool in the world and with Nicholas’ leadership and foresight, Omsco now boasts an extensive portfolio of organic dairy products which are exported around the world; including raw milk, bulk ingredients, specialist milk ingredients and consumer products.

-Richard has been Managing Director of Organic Milk Suppliers Co-operative since 2015, prior to that he was the Chief Operating Officer and has been instrumental in the growth of the business from a £25m co-operative to the £100m plus business it is today.
+Richard has been Managing Director of Omsco since 2015, prior to that he was the Chief Operating Officer and has been instrumental in the growth of the business from a £25m co-operative to the £100m plus business it is today.